carleton-spacehogs/bioinformatics-carleton/pages/protocols/week7-2021-binning.md

 #### 7. Search for single copy universal genes
 Now we will search our contigs for archaeal and bacterial single-copy core genes.
 This will be useful later on because when we try to disentangle genomes from this metagenome, these single-copy core genes can be good markers for how complete your genome is.

-This process is slow, so we're going to run it on 5 CPUs rather than just 1.
+This process is slow, so we're going to run it on 4 CPUs.
 You can run it on screen in the background while you move forward with step 8.
 It should take a little under 10 minutes.

 ```
 screen -S anvio
-anvi-run-hmms -c contigs.db -T 5
+anvi-run-hmms -c contigs.db -T 4
 ```

 #### 8. Determine taxonomy using Centrifuge
-Now we are going to figure out the taxonomy of our contigs using a program called centrifuge.
+Now we are going to figure out the taxonomy of our contigs using a program called [Centrifuge](http://www.ccb.jhu.edu/software/centrifuge/).
 Centrifuge is a program that compares your contigs to a sequence database in order to assign taxonomy to different sequences within your metagenome.
 We're going to use it first to classify your contigs.

 If you would like to know more, you can visit the [anvi'o tutorial](http://merenlab.org/2016/06/18/importing-taxonomy/#centrifuge) and the [Centrifuge website](http://www.ccb.jhu.edu/software/centrifuge/).